St. Mary's College of Baliuag: History

 For school year 2016-2017, SMCB welcomed its first batch of Senior High School (SHS) students in the Academic and TechVoc Tracks.
 For the Academic Track, the following strands are offered: Science, Technology, Engineering and Mathematics (STEM), Accounting, Business and Management (ABM), Humanities and Social Sciences (HUMSS), and General Academic (GAS).
 Technical- Vocational Track includes specialization in Home Economics (HE) and Information and Communication Technology (ICT).
 For the school’s facilities, a library for Senior High School is provided and a new state of the art Speech Laboratory has been installed.

 On the other hand, one class of the Munting Paaralan ni Madre Ignacia Del Espiritu Santo (MPMIDES), an outreach program of the school’s Community Involvement Program (CIP) was transferred to the SMCB campus in June.
 This program provides free education to deserving Kindergarten pupils.
 For quality assurance, The Federation of Accrediting Agencies of the Philippines (FAAP) granted the school’s Basic Education Program Level III Re-Accredited Status after having satisfactorily met the standards and fulfilled the requirements of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 The certification was given on July 18 and is valid until November 2019.

 In October of the same year, Sr. Ma.
 Ceferina Bodiongan was designated as the new President due to the untimely demise of the Sr. Ma.
 Paula Adaoag.
 Mrs. Myrna Bondad was also appointed as the Executive Vice President.

-On March 1, 2017, TUV Rheinland had its second Follow-Up Audit of SMCB where the audit team concluded that the school “has established and maintained an effective system to ensure compliance with its policies and objectives” and therefore recommended the maintenance of the existing ISO Certification.
+On March 1, 2017, TÜV Rheinland had its second Follow-Up Audit of SMCB where the audit team concluded that the school “has established and maintained an effective system to ensure compliance with its policies and objectives” and therefore recommended the maintenance of the existing ISO Certification.
 SY 2017-2018 signals SMCB’s transitioning to ISO 9001:2015 Standards.

 School year 2017-2018 welcomed the new batch of grade 11 students as it prepares for the first Grade 12 graduation in March 2018.

-With all these provident signs of progress, St. Mary’s College of Baliuag on its 105th year and trusting in God’s assistance, looks forward with hope to brighter years of service towards the formation of Christ-centered leaders empowered to serve their fellowmen and contribute to the transformation of society.